collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 There is where Git is very useful.
 Git is installed in our local development environment and used in the command line of your computer.

 Here is a screenshot of my local development environment.

 * In the background I have GitHub open in the browser
 * In front of that, I have my local folder window and my terminal

-* I am going to insert the URL (web address) from the browser into a command git clone <url> (copy and paste) and hit enter
-* A folder will appear in my home directory by the same name as the GitHub repo and filled with the contents of the repo.
-Making a copy of a repo locally is called cloning.
-* I now have a copy of the code online in the GitHub repo and a copy in my local development environment
+* I can use the URL (web address) from the browser in the command line to create a copy of the repo in my local development environment.
+This is called cloning.
-* I can make changes to the code, then commit the changes so that Git will record the changes in version control history
-* I can push and pull the changes between the GitHub repo and our local development environment to keep them in sync
+* I can make changes and push the changes back to GitHub.
-* Meanwhile, other users can work on the code on their computer and push the changes back to GitHub
+* Meanwhile, other users can work on the code on their computer and push the changes back to GitHub too

-* Occassionally one of us will submit a pull request for our changes to be pulled into the GitHub repo we are working on.
+I will elaborate on this process later.

 </td></tr>